LIVING WITH DYING IN THE ANTHROPOCENE

 for the day when the world changes, when glorious epiphanies are immanent

-and it really is Christmas forever.
+and it is Christmas forever.

 I have known that deep and nameless struggle,